 As demand for EO data grows, analytics services are becoming increasingly important for synthetizing data and providing actionable information to support decision-making.
-BIS Research estimates that the global geospatial imagery analytics market will grow at an approximately 16% CAGR from 2020 to 2025.
+Northern Sky Research estimates that the global EO Big Data analytics market will reach US\$2.3 billion by 2029, which would mark an annual growth rate of 29% until then.